Top-Down Knowledge Compilation for Counting Modulo Theories: Acknowledgments

 \section{Acknowledgments}

 This work was partially supported by the Research Foundation-Flanders (FWO, 1SA5520N and S007318N), the Flemish Government under the ``Onderzoeksprogramma Artifici\"ele Intelligentie (AI) Vlaanderen'' programme, the EU H2020 ICT48 project “TAILOR” under contract \#952215, and the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.
 PM is supported by the PNRR project FAIR - Future AI Research (PE00000013), under the NRRP MUR program funded by the NextGenerationEU.
+SK is supported by the ``Agentschap Innoveren \& Ondernemen'' (VLAIO) as part of the innovation mandate HBC.2021.0246.